 Suppose You Meet a Dinosaur: A First Book of Manners by Judy Sierra is a really great book about manners with the one really bad line.
 Ok, so a little girl meets a dinosaur at the store and proceeds to have polite exchanges while she gets in and out of uncomfortable situations.
 I really like the learn by example aspect of this book and the bright illustrations.
 When the dinosaur turns down a treat the little girl offers her this is what the book says “The Dinosaur is worried that the brickle snack will make her fat.”
 Urgh.
 I try so hard to try to promote healthy body image and to not demonize food around my kids especially so I edited the line but it may not bother you as much as it did me.

-Good Night, Dinosaurs by Judy Sierra is a tongue twister and I love it!
-I have a hard time pronouncing dinosaur names, but the cute little rhymes she writes to go with each really help.
+Good Night, Dinosaurs by Judy Sierra is a tongue twister, and I love it!
+I have a hard time pronouncing dinosaur names, but the cute little rhymes she writes to go with each helps.
 The book is simple, parent dinosaurs tucking in and getting their little dinosaurs ready to fall asleep.
 Your child will love the catchy “Good Night Dinosaurs, Sleep Tight Dinosaurs, Good Night Dinosaurs, Goodnight!”
 I know I did.

 Ten Terrible Dinosaurs by Paul Stickland is a great counting book for kids with bright and colorful dinosaurs.
 Both my kids liked this book, so it appeals to toddlers and preschoolers alike.
 My favorite part is the surprise ending that always produces giggles!